 - Brain Amyloid PET: The PiB "tracer" used to bind to amyloid are commonly used investigational drug in Alzheimer's research.
 [18F] Florbetaben (Neuroceq ®) is FDA approved.
 Because it will be given in trace amounts, there are no additional drug-related risks associated with it.
 A needle is used to inject the tracer into a vein in the arm.
 Insertion of the needle may cause pain or a stinging sensation at the injection site.
 On rare occasions, the insertion of a needle can cause bleeding, a blood clot, swelling, or infection at the site of insertion.
 Participants may also experience a tingling or stinging sensation when the compound is injected.
 Participants may be claustrophobic or uncomfortable lying still for 30 minutes during the procedure, or they may experience anxiety which could increase their blood pressure.
 PET imaging involves exposure to small amounts of ionizing radiation, which has no expected harmful effects in the doses used for this purpose.
 However, the possibility exists for a rare reaction to any of the substances or procedures to which participants are exposed. - Overnight Sleep Study: Sleep monitoring may result in some discomfort when the electrode leads (wires) are placed on the head and face.
 The removal of the sensors may leave a small area of red skin that goes away within a few days.
 The sleep study equipment may feel awkward and be associated with some difficulty in sleeping during the night of the study. - Sleep monitor (wrist): There is a minor risk of skin irritation from the wrist bands. - Activity Monitor (Hip).
 Risks associated with wearing the hip activity monitor are minimal; however, participants may feel inconvenienced by wearing this device. - Continuous Glucose Monitoring: Potential risks to these participants due to the proposed research are low.
 CGM systems are considered minimally invasive, involving a sensor probe placed in the subcutaneous tissue to measure glucose levels in the interstitial fluid.
 Risks primarily include infection at the device insertion site and skin irritation from the adhesive used to secure the device. - Ambulatory Blood Pressure Monitoring: The 24-hour ambulatory blood pressure monitoring can be uncomfortable because of the repetitive inflation of the blood pressure cuff.
 Participants may feel discomfort from the blood pressure cuff on their arm when it inflates.
 During sleep, the cuff may cause sleep disruption.
-Very rarely, the pressure may damage a nerve in the arm. - The following procedures were assessed and do not have any foreseeable risk to participants, beyond the risks of loss confidentiality in the event of a data breech: - Seated blood pressure - Anthropometry - Urine collection - Collection of personal history/medical history/medications and other questionnaires. - Completion of home diaries and non-sensitive questionnaires - o Neck measurement - o Pulse oximetry
+Very rarely, the pressure may damage a nerve in the arm. - The following procedures were assessed and do not have any foreseeable risk to participants, beyond the risks of loss confidentiality in the event of a data breech: - Seated blood pressure - o Anthropometry - o Urine collection - ${\color{gray} \circ} \quad Collection \ of \ personal \ history/medical \ history/medications \ and \ other \ question naires.$ - Completion of home diaries and non-sensitive questionnaires - o Neck measurement - $\circ \quad \textbf{Pulse oximetry} \\$